gleb8k/Android-PathShapeView/README.md

 	     - **gradient.setLength(length: Float)** - set the length of gradient, by default it fills fit view size
 	     - **gradient.setStartPoint(startPoint: PointF)** - set the start position of gradient
 	     - **gradient.addColor(color: Int)** - add new color to gradient
-	     - **gradient.addColor(color: Int, colorPosition: Float)** - add new color to gradient with color position, 		  colorPosition ca be in [0..1]
+	     - **gradient.addColor(color: Int, colorPosition: Float)** - add new color to gradient with color position, 		  colorPosition can be in [0..1]
 	- **setRoundedCorners(radius: Float)** - set all corners rounded with radius
 * **ContourFillProvider** - class which allows to draw the contour of your graphic items.
 Has the same methods with the 	**BodyFillProvider** class and several specified methods:
 	- **setWidth(width: Float)** - set the width of contour